erichall87/erichall87.github.io/code/Hawkes_code.md

 # <center><a href="http://ieeexplore.ieee.org/xpls/abs_all.jsp?arnumber=7469837">Tracking Dynamic Point Processes on Networks</a> [<a href="https://arxiv.org/abs/1409.0031">arXiv 1409.0031</a>]</center>

 ### Hawkes Process
-The Hawkes process is a multivariate, autoregressive point process defined with the following time-varying intensity function for node $k$ in the network:
+The Hawkes process is a multivariate, autoregressive point process defined with the following time-varying intensity function for node $$k$$ in the network:

 $$\begin{align}
 \mu_k(t) = \mu + \sum_{n=1}^t h_{k,k_{n}}(t - \tau_n)